jruwaard/aph_ema_handbook/docs/datamanagement.md

 project only requires you to analyze a single data file.
 The structure is certainly too limited to support the requirements of a full PHD project (such as the one described, for example, in the APH quality handbook - see
 <http://www.emgo.nl/kc/folders-and-file-names/>).
-But as we mentioned earlier,
+But RStudio Projects are
-RStudio Projects are flexible.
+flexible.
 It should be relatively straightforward to scale down or scale up the example that we discussed.

 If you want to learn more about data management with R and RStudio, the book *"Reproducible Research with R and RStudio"* [@gandrud2015] would be a good